The easiest way to search for a person in Dimensions is to use the "Researcher" filter.

 In the left column, select the Researcher filter.
 Then either select the researcher you are interested in by selecting Limit to next to their name, or, if their name does not appear in the list, select more and type the name you are looking for.
 This will present you with options matching your search.
 Select Limit to to see results only associated with that researcher.

-Currently, researcher profiles will include any publications, patents, grants or clinical trials which this person is connected to (policy documents are not included), and the persons profile page will include other details and links to external pages such as their ORCiD record or other databases, if they are available.
+Researcher profiles include any publications, patents, grants, or clinical trials that this person is connected to (policy documents are not included), and the researcher's profile page includes other details and links to external pages such as their ORCiD record and US National Institute of Health (NIH) ID, if they are available.

 Searching for a researcher using an ORCiD identifier

-I cannot find the person I am looking for.
+I cannot find the researcher I am looking for.
 Why not?

-If typing the name in does not give you the option you are looking for, it is either because you have spelt the name wrong, or the person does not have a profile in Dimensions.
-In order to have a Dimensions profile, a person needs to have at least two documents associated with them (publications, grants or clinical trials).
+If typing the researcher in does not give you the option you are looking for, it is either because you have misspelled the name, or the person does not have a profile in Dimensions.
+To have a Dimensions profile, a researcher needs to have at least two documents associated with them (publications, grants, or clinical trials).

 I see multiple copies of the same name in the list.
 How do I know which one to choose?

-The current affiliation of the researcher is displayed alongside the name in the researcher filter type-ahead.
-This should therefore enable you to be able to choose the person with the affiliation you are expecting if there are many versions of the same name available in the list.
+In many cases, the current affiliation of the researcher is displayed alongside the name in the researcher filter type-ahead.
+This enables you to select the name with the affiliation you are expecting if there are many versions of the same name in the list.